geo-martino/musify/README.md

 1. Load local library and extract formatted metadata. _**01_library__initial.json**_
 2. Search for all tracks that do not have a URI in the expected tag field (default: comment) tag. _**02_report__search.json**_ & _**03_library__searched.json**_
 3. Create temporary playlists for any folder that contained missing tracks and add search results.
-Get usert to check the tracks in these playlists and replace any incorrect matches or add to the playlist for songs that were not matched.
+Get user to check the tracks in these playlists and replace any incorrect matches or add to the playlist for songs that were not matched.
 4. Find any songs that have changed or been added to these playlists by the user and match the replaced/missing track to these tracks.
 5. Ask for user input for any tracks still not matched. _**04_report__updated_uris.json**_ & _**05_report__check_matches.json**_
 6. Update internal library metadata with new URI tags. _**06_library__checked.json**_